chongchonghe/mOve/README.md

 # mOve

 A very simple tool to quickly move arround commonly used directories on your *nix systems.
+The letter 'O' is capitalized because the primary command to run this program is `o`, which means 'move' or 'open'.

 ## Description